jacobandreas/blog/_posts/2017-11-24-truth-meaning.md

 ---

-I think the bullets labeled (*) above contain the substance of my understanding of this paper, and for motivating truth conditions as the kind of structured representation that deserves to be called the meaning of a sentence.
+I think the bullet labeled (*) above contains the substance of my understanding of this paper, and for motivating truth conditions as the kind of structured representation that deserves to be called the meaning of a sentence.
 It's an important observation that many apparent paradoxes in truth-conditional accounts